 While they are a gorgeous option — not only for their looks but the way they feel softer underfoot too — they do require more maintenance and care than regular ceramic or porcelain tiles.

-I have encaustic tiles in my home and struggled to find good information about proper care online so I hope this article helps others who have or are considering getting encaustic tiles.
+I have encaustic tiles in my home and struggled to find good care information online.
+So I hope this article helps others who have or are considering using these tiles.

-If you don’t yet have encaustic tiles but are exploring this option, be sure to only use an experienced and qualified tiler who understands what products and process should be used.
+If you don’t yet have encaustic tiles yet, be sure to only use an experienced and qualified tiler.
+They need to understand the tile, what products and the process should be used.